drupal/drupal/modules/README.txt

 module to a subdirectory after it has been enabled, you may need to clear the Drupal cache so it can be found.

+There are number of directories that are ignored when looking for modules.
+These are 'src', 'lib', 'vendor', 'assets', 'css', 'files', 'images', 'js', 'misc', 'templates', 'includes', 'fixtures' and 'Drupal'.

 MULTISITE CONFIGURATION
 -----------------------